agentcentabob/webapp25/README.md

 ### task list
 - [x] fix styling of navigation bar
-- [ ] learn how to integrate complex queries into python functions for displaying data
+- [x] learn how to integrate complex queries into python functions for displaying data
 - [x] fix display of cards to show in grid format instead of long column
 - [x] make table of contents for readme
-- [ ] finish styling all pages
+- [ ] finish styling all pages to sitewide theme
     - [ ] home page
-    - [ ] library and data pages
+    - [ ] library page
-    - [ ] map page
+    - [x] map page
     - [ ] more page (contact, about)
     - [ ] new note
     - [x] log in page
     - [x] account settings page
+    - [x] articles page
-- [ ] account features
+- [x] account features
     - [x] correct html input
-    - [ ] integrate log in features into rest of website
+    - [x] integrate log in features into rest of website
     - [x] dynamic account settings text in menu
     - [x] style create account page
     - [x] account page functionality
-    - [ ] finish delete account feature
-- [ ] note taking feature functionality
+- [x] note taking feature functionality
-    - [ ] inputting and saving notes
+    - [x] inputting and saving notes
-    - [ ] viewing and accessing notes in library feature
+    - [x] viewing and accessing notes in library feature
-- [ ] articles feature functionality
+- [x] articles feature functionality
-    - [ ] link to view articles
+    - [x] link to view articles
-    - [ ] generate articles and add to database
+    - [x] generate articles and import to database
-    - [ ] show username of article author in browsing page
+    - [x] show username of article author in browsing page
+- [ ] profile page
+    - [ ] access to user settings
+    - [ ] profile picture
+    - [ ] shows your posts
+- [ ] search bar functionality
+- [ ] sidebar
+    - [x] new note button location
+    - [x] collapsibility
+    - [ ] finished styling

+### deferred tasks
+*these tasks would see improvements to the website, however they are not within the current scope and timeline of the project*

+- [ ] delete account feature
 - [ ] offline functionality
-- [ ] search bar functionality
 - [ ] continue investigating containers, vm and other ways of running the web page
-- [x] dynamic sidebar
+- [ ] profile page statistics/history section (likes, reposts, views, completions of other articles)
+- [ ] styling of account zone at bottom of menu
+- [ ] pins showing for locations of notes on map